AdrienJolly/CycleFlow/README.md

 ### Prerequisites

-The package was tested with with python version 3.8.5 and the following packages:
+The package was tested with python version 3.8.5 and the following packages:

 | name  | version |
 |-------|:-------:|